CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Development and Integration **

 OT components are delivered as a combination of hardware and software.
 The adaptation to the individual circumstances and needs is realized by the configuration.
-In some cases it may be necessary to develop your own software (eg scripts, batch batch files) to integrate certain automatisms or functions later.
-If own programs or also scripts are developed, then the secure creation (Secure Coding Guidelines) of the programs as well as the safe integration into the existing environment should be regulated by an internal software development guideline.
+In some cases, it may be necessary to develop your own software (eg scripts, batch files for batch processing) in order to subsequently integrate certain automatisms or functions.
+If own programs or scripts are developed, both the secure creation (Secure Coding Guidelines) of the programs and the secure integration into the existing environment should be regulated by an internal software development guideline.

 ** Confidentiality agreement with manufacturers, suppliers and external operators **

 The institution should establish confidentiality agreements with contractors (manufacturers, suppliers or external operators).
-These should, in particular, consider employees of the contracting party with relevant information and information security knowledge about the OT of the institution (eg in the event that employees of the contract partner change position or company).
+These should, in particular, consider employees of the contracting party with relevant information and information security knowledge about the OT of the institution (eg in the event that employees of the contracting partner change position or company).

 In addition, it should be regulated how the availability of the OT can be maintained if the contracting party no longer offers maintenance services or services (eg due to insolvency of the contracting party).
 For example, the institution should continue to have the necessary access to these systems and sufficient documentation to maintain and operate the OT.